Bombardier Transportation

-Bombardier Transportation was a Canadian-German rolling stock and rail transport manufacturer, headquartered in Berlin, Germany.
-It was one of the world's largest companies in the rail vehicle and equipment manufacturing and servicing industry.
+Bombardier Transportation was a Canadian rolling stock and rail transport manufacturer, with headquarters in Toronto and Berlin.
+It was one of the world's largest companies in the rail vehicle and equipment manufacturing and servicing industry, prior to being acquired by Alstom in 2021.
 Bombardier Transportation had many regional offices, production and development facilities worldwide.
 It produced a wide range of products including passenger rail vehicles, locomotives, bogies, propulsion and controls.
 In February 2020, the company had 36,000 employees, and 63 manufacturing and engineering locations around the world.
 Formerly a division of Bombardier Inc., the company was acquired by French manufacturer Alstom on 29 January 2021.